Ice hockey in Scotland: Governing body

-The national governing body is Scottish Ice Hockey.
+The national governing body used to be Scottish Ice Hockey but is now Ice Hockey UK.

-History
+On June 30, 2026 a historical merger was announced as Scottish Ice Hockey, English Ice Hockey and Ice Hockey UK joined together to form a unified governing body for ice hockey.

 Shinty and the possible Scottish origins of ice hockey

 Despite the official introduction of ice hockey into Scotland in the twentieth century, its roots in Scotland go far deeper.
 To this day, ice hockey is often referred to as "shinny" and "hurtling" in Canada, suggesting a tie up with shinty and Ireland's hurling.
 Shinty is the national stick game of Scotland, and Phil Dracket who favours an English origin for the game, in the Fens of Cambridgeshire admits:

 "in the formative years of the game the dividing line between hockey, bandy and shinty was always a fine one."

 In fact, Charles Goodman Tebbutt, who wrote down the first English bandy rules, claimed the words were interchangeable:

 "THE game of bandy, otherwise known as hockey or shinney, or shinty, is doubtless one of the earliest pastimes of the kind ever known."

 However, the similarities between the two sports, post-codification are still notable:

 "[in shinty] as in ice hockey, both sides of the hook [of the stick] are used to strike the ball, but there is no restriction on the height to which the stick may be raised."

+The origins of ice hockey was discussed in Ice Hockey in Alba by Calan Yule, the book broke down the origins of the game dating it back to the great winter in Scotland.